 Acoustic Dynamics' analysis of noise considers both the noise level and sound character in the assessment of annoyance and impact on amenity.

 1 INTRODUCTION

 1.1 SUMMARY

-Acoustic Dynamics is engaged by Aquatic Achievers to assess noise emission resulting from operation of the proposed swim school centre, located at Warehouse 1, 100 South Creek Road, Cromer, NSW.
+Acoustic Dynamics is engaged by Aquatic Achievers to assess noise emission resulting from the proposed design modification to the approved swim school centre, located at Warehouse 1, 100 South Creek Road, Cromer, NSW.